Groups and Activities for Older People in Brighton & Hove

 Table Tennis – Social Ping!

 Football where running and jogging is penalised!
 Well, that sounds more like it.
 Designed to allow the twinkle-toed among us to still shine but without the exertion on the joints, walking football is the ideal form of the beautiful game for those over fifty.
-Matches are played at Moulsecoomb Leisure Centre in Brighton.
+Find out more on their site https://brightonwfc.com/home

 The gentle exercise and relaxation offered by yoga makes it a great activity for any age, improving both mental and physical well-being.
 Yoga helps improves balance and mobility, and can also help reduce pain.
-The Tarner Yoga Group runs a drop in yoga class at The Phoenix Centre in Brighton.
-The club’s motto is “you are never too old for yoga!”
+Space yoga studios offer a ‘gentle yoga for all’ class which is especially suitable for older students.
+Their classes will leave you with a greater confidence in the wisdom of your own body.
+Find out more on their site https://www.spaceyogastudio.uk/portfolio/gentle-yoga-for-all/ .

 Social Activities for Older People in Brighton & Hove